Battle of Long Khánh: Aftermath

 Despite significantly underestimating the size of the position they faced, the Australians had succeeded in pushing the D445 Battalion and the 3/33 Regiment out of a valuable base area intended for long-term use.
 Regardless, there were few other tangible results to show for the casualties they had incurred as, although numerous blood trails and body parts scattered around the battlefield indicated that PAVN/VC casualties had been heavy, the majority of their dead had either been removed from the battlefield or were entombed in the bunkers that had been crushed by the Australian tanks.
 The battle had cost the Australians three killed and six wounded, while only five VC bodies were recovered.

 The PAVN/VC had defended strongly in order to allow an orderly evacuation of personnel and stores, and with the Australians unable to concentrate sufficient combat power rapidly enough to ensure a decisive result, they were largely able to achieve this objective.
 Unfazed by the loss of their base-camps, the bulk of the PAVN/VC force remained intact and later carried out a highly successful ambush by VC 274th Main Force Regiment on 12 June.
 Seven Australians were killed and three wounded from the HQ 1 ATF Defence and Employment Platoon in this subsequent action, with the bulk of the casualties occurring when an RPG-7 exploded on a box of M18A1 Claymores sitting atop an M113 armoured personnel carrier, igniting them.
 Operations in Long Khanh continued however, and the Australians established a number of ambushes on possible withdrawal routes, although little contact subsequently occurred.

 Operation Overlord finally ended on 14 June and 1 ATF returned to Nui Dat.
-Overall, despite the heavy contact experienced early on, it had yielded little for the Australians although neither the D445 nor the 33rd Regiment were encountered in Phuoc Tuy again.
+Overall, despite the heavy contact experienced early on, it had yielded little for the Australians although the D445 Regiment was not encountered in Phuoc Tuy again.
+The PAVN 33rd Regiment would be encountered three months later in the Battle of Nui Le during Operation Ivanhoe.
+This would be the last battle for Australian and New Zealand forces before their withdrawal from Vietnam.
 Overlord was one of the larger task force operations of the war, while it was also the last joint US-Australian battalion-sized operation.
-Indeed, although the fighting continued, Australian operations began to wind down.
 On 18 August 1971, Prime Minister William McMahon announced that 1 ATF would cease operations in October, commencing a phased withdrawal.
 Ultimately, the last Australian forces were withdrawn from South Vietnam by 1973.